Contract Poultry Farming

 We provide poultry farmers with written contracts detailing how payments will be calculated.
 Poultry farmers are essentially paid for how well they take care of the chickens and how much weight the birds gain while they’re on the farm.
 We use a performance-based incentive system that rewards poultry farmers who effectively convert the feed we provide into weight gain in the birds they raise.
-The payment formula includes such factors as the number of birds, the amount of feed used, the performance of their flock compared to those raised by other contract growers and the weight of the birds delivered to the processing plant.
+The payment formula includes such factors as the number of birds, the amount of feed used, the performance of their flock compared to those raised by other contract farmers and the weight of the birds delivered to the processing plant.

 Is Tyson Foods the only poultry company using this payment system?

 The performance-based pay program we offer farmers is not unique to Tyson Foods.
 It’s used by many poultry processing companies in the U.S. to determine farmer compensation.